-CKD Phase II REDUX Study
+CKD Phase 2 REDUX Study

-In October 2019, the FDA accepted our Phase II clinical trial protocol for the treatment of CKD caused by rare or significant unmet diseases.
-The trial named REDUX, Latin for restore, is a multi-center, open-label investigation of approximately 60 participants with CKD, who are being enrolled in two cohorts (30 participants per cohort).
-The study is being conducted in the United States at up to 12 sites and is focused on participants with two specific causes of CKD.
-Cohort I is focused on non-diabetic, hypertensive African Americans with Stage II or III CKD.
-African Americans are at greater risk for CKD than Caucasians, and those who have the APOL1 gene mutation are at an even higher risk.
+In October 2019, the FDA accepted our Phase 2 clinical trial protocol for the treatment of CKD caused by rare or significant unmet diseases.
+The trial named REDUX, Latin for restore, is a multi-center, open-label investigation of approximately 90 participants with mild or moderate CKD (Stage II or III) and albuminuria, who are being enrolled in three cohorts (30 participants per cohort).
+The study is being conducted in the United States at 14 sites and is focused on participants with CKD: Cohort I is focused on non-diabetic, hypertensive African Americans with Stage II or III CKD.
+African Americans are at greater risk for CKD than Caucasians, and those African Americans who have the APOL1 gene mutation are at an even higher risk.
 The study is designed to capture the APOL1 gene mutation as an exploratory biomarker in this cohort.
-Cohort II is focused on participants with IgA Nephropathy (IgAN).
+Cohort II is focused on participants with IgAN.
+Cohort III, which was added after the completion of our August 2020 public offering, is focused on participants with Type 2 diabetes mellitus with CKD, hypertension and albuminuria.
 The study will evaluate two dose levels of DM199 within each cohort.
 Study participants will receive DM199 by subcutaneous injection twice weekly for 95 days.
-The primary study endpoints include safety, tolerability, blood pressure, albuminuria and kidney function, which will be evaluated by changes from baseline in eGFR and albuminuria, as measured by the UACR.
+The primary study endpoints include safety, tolerability, blood pressure, albuminuria and kidney function, which will be evaluated by changes from baseline in eGFR and albuminuria, as measured by the urinary albumin to creatinine ratio.
 Participant enrollment and dosing for this study commenced in December 2019.